dhimmel/snplentiful/README.md

 <a name="fig3"></a>
 ![The number of SNPs in a gene varies with network degree](figure/degree-v-snps-all.png) **Figure 3: Network degree versus SNP abundance for all metaedges.** The same as [Figure 1](#fig1) except that all metaedges with over 1,000 edges are shown.
 Additionally, genes with extreme SNP abundances were not removed.
+See [`download/network-summary.tsv`](download/network-summary.tsv) for abbreviation lookup and additional metaedge information.

 ## Execution